Fixing common issues with Generative APIs

 - Set

-parameter is not set too low (we recommend the default value of1
+top_pparameter is not set too low (we recommend the default value of1). - Add a

 - Optimize the system prompt to provide clearer and simpler tasks.
 Currently, JSON output accuracy still relies on heuristics to constrain models to output only valid JSON tokens, and thus depends on the prompts given.
 As a counter-example, providing contradictory requirements to a model - such as

-in the query - may lead to the model never outputting closing JSON brackets}
+Never output JSONin the system prompt andresponse_formatasjson_schemain the query - may lead to the model never outputting closing JSON brackets}.

 Structured output (e.g., JSON) is not working correctly